-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: ProMoodle Installation.
+Note: You are currently viewing documentation for Moodle 1.9.
+Up-to-date documentation for the latest stable version is available here: ProMoodle Installation.

 Installation of the Joomla authentication is mostly automatic.

 To install the Joomla authentication:

 Copy the two folders auth, lang into your moodle directory.
 Folders with the names auth and lang should already exist there, copying the new folders will only add files to the existing folders.